Jamie-Buick/OOSD-Assignment/README.md

 ### Input file Processing

 The encodings CSV file is parsed into an array called **encodingMap**, this contains the text and its numerical equivalent.
-The input text file is parsed line by line and split into words, line breaks a preserved by adding a special token, that are added to an array called **encoderDecoderInput**.
+The input text file is parsed line by line and split into words, the words are trimmed and set to lowercase.
+Line breaks are preserved by adding a special token.
+This is added to an array called **encoderDecoderInput**.
 When reading is complete, **encoderDecoderInput** is passed to either the encode **EncoderDecoder.encode** or **EncoderDecoder.decode** depending on the menu selection.

 ### Encoding Process